SimonWaters/security-headers/readme.txt

 servers it is handy to be able to set desired headers without access to the web servers configuration or using .htaccess file.

-Wordpress has set the X-Frame-Option header for login since version 3.2.
+Wordpress has set the X-Frame-Option header since version 3.2.

 This plug-in exposes controls for: